Skip navigation

 What is it used for?

-A hematocrit test is often part of a complete blood count (CBC).
-A CBC is a common blood test that measures the different parts of your blood.
+A hematocrit (HCT) test is often part of a complete blood count (CBC).
+A CBC is a common blood test that measures the number and type of cells in your blood.
 It is used to check your general health.
-It may also be used to help diagnose blood disorders, including anemia, a condition in which you don't have enough red blood cells, and polycythemia, an uncommon disorder in which you have too many red blood cells and your blood becomes too thick.
+It may also be used to monitor or help diagnose blood disorders.
+These could include anemia, a condition in which you don't have enough red blood cells, and polycythemia (erythrocytosis), an uncommon disorder in which you have too many red blood cells and your blood becomes too thick.

 Why do I need a hematocrit test?